DoubleDeez/MDFramework/README.md

 To mark a function as a Broadcast function, give it the attribute: `[MDRpc(RPCType.Broadcast, RPCReliability.Reliable)]`.

 ### Field Replication
 Setting up replicating has a similar pattern to setting up console commands.
 Any field on a `Node` class marked with the `MDReplicated()` attribute can be replicated.
 The `Node` **must** have its name set before being added to the scene, and the name must be the same on the server and all clients as this is how `MDReplicator` determines where to send replicated data.
 Fields are always reliably replicated, although order isn't necessarily guaranteed since all fields are replicated as a post-process - they are not sent out as soon as you assign the variable.
 Replicated fields are automatically registered when a node is added to the tree.
+When a replicated node is registered on a client, it will request up-to-date data from the server.

 **Note:** Only the server can set the value of replicated values.
 Values set by the client will not be replicated.
 If you want the client to update a field, use a Server RPC.